cython/cython/docs/sharing_declarations.rst

 It cannot contain any non-extern C variable declarations.

 It cannot contain the implementations of any C or Python functions, or any Python class definitions, or any executable statements.
+It is needed when one wants to  access :keyword:`cdef` attributes and methods, or to inherit from :keyword:`cdef` classes defined in this module.

 .. note::